 YOU left to contend with the absurd architexture of these heretical writings, in which all descriptions were ever-present.
 The architexture did not support an image by means of the word but was the result of the dead image breaking open the non-linearity of formlessness.
 The ascent out of matters of image and word was through facility, utility and luxury.
 In short, the imagination.

-By ejecting the media and its rapists, Nas could function with a clearer head, knowing he had eliminated such cruel superfluities.
+By ejecting the media and their therapists, Nas could function with a clearer head, knowing he had eliminated such cruel superfluities.
 That way he could focus on what was needed.
 He divested himself of all cultural baggage and became neutral, like a parking meter.
 Just looking at the vacant lot proved it was impossible.
 So, he would curtail any song and dance until yesterday to embody it more violently today.
 He would reach for the sky or his pistol and embark upon that fabled voyage, for which no signal to begin would ever be given.

 The classic rock’n’roll track, “Blue Ears”, was gathering a sum of amateur values, ambulating in tap shoes, transmitting the vase of its flowers to an incalculable mercy, a wept desire for the register.
 Stellar news patterns were canopied across the cultural clusters like stocks, shares and prices, renegade in broad sweeps as their muscles conjoined with serpent wisdom at the motorway service station.